JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 The type of asymmetric Client authentication (certificates, ...) and the way of proving possession is explicitly open for future implementations.
 Anyway, this will be specified for RSA and Elliptic Curve Certificates in [section 5](#) -->

+### 5.4.
+Client Authentication with Diffie-Hellman Key Exchange

+TODO: Generate Diffie-Hellman parameters p, g and a.
+Compute g^a mod p = A. Send p, g and A to a new endpoint of the OpenID Provider.
+The OpenID Provider generates b and computes g^b mod p = B and responds with B. In Token Request, the Client sends an HMAC signature of the Token Request which is signed with the symmetric Diffie-Hellman Secret s = B^a mod p.
+The OpenID Provider can verify this signature with s = A^b mod p.
+If the signature is valid, the OpenID Provider as verified, that the Client possesses the Diffie-Hellman private key a to the provided Diffie-Hellman public key {A,p,g}.

 ## 6. Advanced Security Features